 CS722 Object-Oriented Programming (3.00 cr.)
-Prerequisite: CS610 and CS631, or equivalent.
+Prerequisite: CS630, CS631, and CS700; or written permission of the program director.
 Surveys major concepts in object-oriented analysis, design, and programming such as encapsulation, information hiding, inheritance, and polymorphism.
 Covers how these ideas are implemented in modern programming languages such as Java, C#, Python, Smalltalk, or C++.
 Students are assigned programming projects using an object-oriented language to enhance their understanding of the concepts of object-oriented programming.

 CS724 Algorithm Design and Analysis (3.00 cr.)
-Prerequisite: CS610, CS631.
+Prerequisite: CS630, CS631, and CS700; or written permission of the program director.
 A study of the design and analysis of efficient computer algorithms.
 Topics include recurrences, probabilistic algorithms, and sorting and order statistics including lower bounds, dynamic programming, and NP-completeness with approximation algorithms.